||Master of Science in Nursing

 - Graduate of an accredited Baccalaureate Degree in Nursing program.

-- RN nursing practice is current and within two (2) years of application to the MSN Online Program.
+- Clinical RN nursing practice is current within two (2) years of application to the MSN Online Program.

-- Current and unencumbered RN license in Washington, Montana, or Oregon.
+- Current and unencumbered RN license in Washington, Oregon, Montana, or Alaska.

 - All RNs are required to have formal nursing and post high school level education transcripts evaluated by NU transcript evaluation services to determine acceptable transfer credits.

-- Students may transfer a successfully completed 3-semester credit or equivalent college level course in statistics from an accredited institution towards their degree requirements.
+- Students may transfer a successfully completed 3-semester credit or equivalent college level course in statistics from an accredited institution towards their degree requirements (MATH 1313 Introduction to Statistics is available through NU Online courses).

-A student may be placed on probation for one of the following reasons:
+A student may be placed on probation for any of the following reasons:

-- A student fails to maintain a grade of B- or higher in all courses and/or a minimum 3.0 cumulative GPA.
-In addition, the student must retake the course with less than a B- within a time period determined by the Faculty Lead.
+- Fails to maintain a grade of B- (2.7) or higher in all courses or a minimum 3.0 cumulative GPA.

-- A student fails to meet the criteria of professional behavioral standards, including, but not limited to: emotional stability, interpersonal skills, maturity, and ethical conduct.
+- Fails to meet the criteria of professional behavioral standards, including, but not limited to: emotional stability, interpersonal skills, maturity, and ethical conduct.

 Program administrators and faculty will continue to provide guidance and support in helping the student to assume responsibility for his or her academic success.